Steph Hodgins-May

-Steph Hodgins-May is a Greenpeace activist who has been a candidate for the Australian Greens in multiple federal elections.
+Steph Hodgins-May (born 23 August 1985) is an Australian politician and environmental lawyer.
+She has been a Senator for Victoria since 2024, representing the Australian Greens.
+She was previously a Greens candidate for the House of Representatives on four occasions.
+Prior to entering parliament, she held roles with the United Nations and Greenpeace.

 Early life and career

 Hodgins-May was raised in Blampied in rural Victoria on a farm.
-Her father was a mayor of the local shire.
+Her father Rod May was a mayor of Hepburn Shire.
 Her mother was a media studies and drama teacher in Ballarat.

-She has a law arts degree and master in international relations from Deakin University.
+She has a Bachelor of Law, Bachelor of Arts, and Master in International Relations from Deakin University.

 Hodgins-May founded the Vivien Hodgins Foundation in honour of her mother's commitment to education, and raised over $40,000 to assist disaster relief efforts for Samoa.
 She worked in particular on micro-finance projects for local women-led businesses.

 She worked in property law before working in the Australian mission to the United Nations.
 She was also her father's business partner in their family's farm.

-Following the 2019 election, Hodgins-May took up a position as Greenpeace's head of Pacific.
+Following the 2019 election, Hodgins-May took up a position as Greenpeace's Head of Pacific.
 In this position she pushed for Australia to do more to prevent climate change and to help the Pacific Islands with the challenges that climate change causes.